Smithsonian/Example-Python-Daemon/README.md

 Installation as both a user and system service is described in the second tutorial.

 Requires:
+Development Tools group of RPM packages (on RHEL derived distros) equivalent on Debian derived distros
+    (this is in order to have the components needed to install systemd-python) Systemd to be running
+Package systemd-devel
 systemd-python (in turn requires linux pacakage systemd-devel) psutils